 - 100-proof vodka.
 100-proof vodka is typically used in tincture-making because it is 50 percent water and 50 percent alcohol, comprising a standard solution.
 You can use regular vodka or even brandy in a pinch, though.

 Pick the Elderberries

-First, find the right kind of elderberry shrub!
-If you have one that you've planted, that's great.
-Otherwise, identify the elderberry bush before... picking anything.
-Remember that raw elderberry can cause nausea, so resist the urge to sample the berries.
-Also, don't confuse elderberry with the toxic water hemlock, Cicuta mexicana.
+If you have planted your own elderberry bush, that's great.
+Otherwise, identify the elderberry bush before picking anything, as it's easy to confuse elderberry with the toxic water hemlock, Cicuta mexicana.
 You can tell the difference because water hemlock's stems are hollow with purple stripes.
 All parts of water hemlock are toxic, so don't touch the plant.
+Remember that raw elderberry can cause nausea, so resist the urge to sample the berries.

+You'll want to pick only ripe... elderberries.
 The berries are ripe when they are a deep purple-black color and slightly soft to the touch.
 Use scissors to snip off the purple berry clusters with stems intact.
 This makes it easier to strip the berries from the "umbrells," the umbrella-like, delicate stems that they grow on.
-Use the large central stem as a handle while cleaning off the berries.Continue to 3 of 8 below.
+Use the large central stem as a handle while cleaning off the berries.Continue to 4 of 9 below.